 When the space station office moved, I made a major career change by transferring to the Stennis Space Center to become their Resources Management Officer.
 Though I was only there for 18 months, I thoroughly enjoyed working with the employees and learning about the operations at a NASA center.

-In 1993, I moved to the Dryden Flight Research Center to become its Chief Financial Officer.
+In 1993, I moved to the Armstrong Flight Research Center to become its Chief Financial Officer.
 Since the office had just been created, I wrote position descriptions, hired my management team, developed processes and worked to form a cohesive team.
 These were challenging but rewarding times, and I was fortunate to work with very talented employees.

-Since 2001, I have served as Dryden’s Associate Director for Management, recently renamed Director for Mission Support, responsible for mission support offices such as acquisition, finance, facilities, protective services and strategic communications, ensuring that these offices provide efficient and effective support for the programs.
+Since 2001, I have served as Armstrong’s Associate Director for Management, recently renamed Director for Mission Support, responsible for mission support offices such as acquisition, finance, facilities, protective services and strategic communications, ensuring that these offices provide efficient and effective support for the programs.
 The most satisfying part of my job is solving problems and providing needed support to accomplish the center’s mission.
 My proudest achievement was establishing the mission support offices as a cohesive leadership team rather than a group of individual offices.

 After working 28 years at NASA, I have learned some important life lessons, such as not giving up after experiencing failure and maintaining resilience.
 I found the courage to speak up, and asked questions or made statements that everyone else was thinking yet reluctant to share.
 I have strived to always do my best since my work is a reflection of not only myself but also of my organization.
 Most importantly, I have learned that as a team we can handle any challenge if we work together, which has given me the confidence that we as an agency will figure out what the next step in human spaceflight will be.

 I have been lucky to work at NASA and have seen some pretty cool airplanes too, such as an SR-71 flyby while standing by the runway.
 I have also witnessed the record Mach 7 flight of the X-43 that made the Guinness Book of Records, and watched four space shuttle launches, two landings and the takeoff of the 747 shuttle carrier aircraft three times with space shuttles mounted atop.
 In May 2010, I saw the successful launch abort test of the Orion crew capsule.
-Recently, I observed the first open door flight of the SOFIA 747 aircraft and in my time at Dryden I have been fortunate to see numerous airplane flyovers — opportunities I could never have foreseen when I started with NASA.
+Recently, I observed the first open door flight of the SOFIA 747 aircraft and in my time at Armstrong I have been fortunate to see numerous airplane flyovers — opportunities I could never have foreseen when I started with NASA.

 For the next generation, I want young girls to know that there is a myriad of career opportunities available.
 I especially like to talk to children of color so they can see someone like themselves working for NASA, something I never experienced when I was growing up.
 I enjoy sharing my life story in hope that it shows the importance of an education as well as seizing upon life’s opportunities and persevering when disappointments happen.